OlegBEZb/Personalize-Expedia-Hotel-Searches/README.md

 Public LB: 0.40357
 Trained for 5.5k epochs.
 The validation started distorting
 13. 17.05.2022
+16th submission.
 Switched to YetiRankPairwise.
 Trained twice faster and with better results.
 Worked a lot on feature selection.
 Processed about a half.
 Removed ones with 0 shap values.
 Train: 0.44847
 Val: 0.40284
 Test: 0.39971
 Public LB: 0.40694
+17th submission.
+Trained on train + val, stopped on test.
+NOT ALLOWED TO ANALYSE, JUST TO CHECK THE BOOST FROM THE TRICK Public LB: 0.40920
 14.

 # Open questions